B: over35 Plan

 |Y||XYY syndrome||1 in 1,000|

-The following is a list of the major X-linked recessive inherited diseases.
+The following is a list of the major X-linked recessive inherited disorders.

-Boys may develop the disease when they have a close relative with X-linked recessive inherited disease, while girls are often asymptomatic carriers.
+Boys may develop the disease when they have a close relative with X-linked recessive inheritance, while girls are often asymptomatic carriers.

 Note that NIPT cannot determine the presence or absence of X-linked recessive inherited disease.
 However, it is possible to verify the possibility of developing X-linked recessive inherited disease in a relative by examining the sex of the child.